ruaridhcostello/web322-main/notes/week08.md

 ![](/media/uploads/2019/01/Atlas-Cluster-Free-Options.png)

-Next, we must change the cluster name from "Cluster0" to something more recognizable, ie "SenecaWeb".
+Next, we should change the cluster name from "Cluster0" to something more recognizable, ie "SenecaWeb".

 ![](/media/uploads/2019/01/Atlas-Cluster-rename.png)